-Our marketing expenses, which includes personnel expenses, expenses relating to advertising and marketing-related activities and provision for bad debt, increased by 13.3% from NT\$22.2 billion in 2012 to NT\$25.2 billion in 2013.
-This increase was primarily due to the NT\$1.5 billion reversal of bad debts allowance in 2012, the NT\$0.3 billion provision of bad debts allowance in 2013 and an increase of NT\$1.1 billion in expenses relating to personnel and marketing-related activities due to business expansion of our subsidiary, Senao.
-See "Item 5.
-Operating and Financial Review and Prospects-Critical Accounting Policies-Impairment of Accounts Receivable" for a discussion of our policy for bad debts allowance.
+Our marketing expenses, which include personnel expenses, expenses relating to advertising and marketing-related activities and provision for bad debt, increased by 3.9% from NT\$25.2 billion in 2013 to NT\$26.1 billion in 2014.
+This increase was primarily due to an increase in personnel expenses resulted from the increase of employees for our newly established subsidiary, Honghwa, and an increase of other expenses in marketing-related activities due to business expansion.